GuanceCloud/datakit/internal/export/doc/en/inputs/opentelemetry.md

 OTEL is a collection of standards and tools for managing observational data, such as trace, metrics, logs, etc. (new observational data types may appear in the future).

-OTEL provides vendor-independent implementations that export observation class data to different backends, such as open source Prometheus, Jaeger, Datakit, or cloud vendor services, depending on the user's needs.
+OTEL provides vendor-independent implementations that export observation class data to different backends, such as open source Prometheus, Jaeger, DataKit, or cloud vendor services, depending on the user's needs.

-The purpose of this article is to introduce how to configure and enable OTEL data access on Datakit, and the best practices of Java and Go.
+The purpose of this article is to introduce how to configure and enable OTEL data access on DataKit, and the best practices of Java and Go.

 <!-- markdownlint-disable MD046 -->
 ## Configuration {#config}